parkji/parkji.github.com/_posts/2014-07-21-switching-to-vim.markdown

 ## Conclusion

 Overall in the few weeks that I've been using VIM, I've really enjoyed it & am wondering why I didn't switch sooner.
-It's nice not to have to grab the mouse to highlight & remove/change code & I feel that I'm slowly becomning more productive using it.
+It's nice not to have to grab the mouse to highlight & remove/change code & I feel that I'm slowly becoming more productive using it.
 I'd definitely recommend giving it a go.
 If anyone's got any tips please, please feel free to email me or leave a comment, I'm definitely looking for ways to become even more productive with VIM!